-5.1 Key Issue Step 3 - Survey
+5a.6 【Key Issue Step 3 - Survey】

-Our survey is used to evaluate the student's opinions about the courses they have taken with really english.
-Based on your setting, the survey will appear for your students on my page.
+Our survey is used to evaluate the student's opinions about the courses they have taken with reallyenglish.
+Based on your setting, the survey will appear for your students on mypage.
 Please check the 'Use Survey' checkbox.
-If you do not wish the survey, click 'Next' and go to page 7 of this guide.
+If you do not wish the survey, click 'Next' and go on.